asthanas/asthanas/README.md

 - ✍️ Fine-tuning and adapting **LLMs** for specialized domains
 - 🖼️ Multimodal AI: bridging language and vision
-- ⚡ Distributed & cost-efficient AI training pipelines
+- ⚡ Distributed & efficient AI training pipelines
-- 🧭 Reproducible research tooling (MLOps for researchers)
+- 🧭 MLOps for reproducible research
-- 🧬 Model optimization: quantization, distillation, LoRA, PEFT
+- ⚖️ **Fair, Interpretable, and Trustworthy ML** (FAccT): bias detection, mitigation, explainability

 ---

 ## 🌟 Long-Term Vision

-My ambition is to become an **AI Researcher who codes** —
+I aspire to grow as an **AI Researcher who codes** —
-someone who contributes not only to **theoretical breakthroughs** but also to **the engineering foundations** that make those breakthroughs scalable and accessible.
+someone who contributes to **scientific advances** while **building the infrastructure and ethics frameworks** that make those advances usable and trustworthy in the real world.

 ---